 - 1. Review the proposed informed consent form for completeness according to the MLH Informed Consent Guide. - 2.
-Require that information provided to subjects as part of informed consent includes the elements of informed consent as set forth in Section B and C. - 3.
+Require that information provided to subjects as part of informed consent is in accordance with the aforementioned elements of informed consent as set forth in Section B and C. - 3.
 Require that the informed consent document provides the required information in readily understandable wording (lay language).
 The reading level of the informed consent document should be no higher than an 8th grade level. - 4.
-Have the discretion to modify the above requirements on a per study basis.
+The IRB has the discretion to modify the above requirements on a per study basis.

-Working Together to Serve the Community⊠All Subsidiaries□All Hospitals□All Acute Care Hospitals□Mi
+Origination Date: 08/13/01 Revision Date: 12/01/23 Working Together to Serve the CommunityThis policy🖂 All Subsidiaries□All Hospitals□BMRHapplicable to:□All Acute Care Hospitals□Mirmont Treatment Center